 We’ll explore everything economics connects with and affects, from daily consequences in society to the bigger picture contextually.
-Our teachings are based on real life scenarios and could include game theory and negotiations, analyzing social choice, market success and failure and capitalism.
-Once we’re clued up on all that, we’ll shift our focus to globalisation and economic development.
+Our teachings are based on real life scenarios and could include game theory and negotiations, analysing social choice, market success and failure and capitalism.
+Once we’re clued up on all that, we’ll shift our focus to the bigger picture such as globalisation and economic development.

 You’ll have time to explore Oxford for yourself, as well as forging new friendships for the future, and there’s an action-packed programme of social activities, field trips and excursions to help bring your learning to life.
 We might even head to London for the day.

 You’re not a tourist, so we won’t treat you like one.
 Instead we’ll help you uncover genuine local treasures and show you what life here is really like, from the inside.

 The Houses of Parliament, Big Ben, Westminster Cathedral, St James’s Park and Buckingham Palace – just a few of the world-famous landmarks in this part of London.
 Enjoy being at the heart of our vibrant capital.

 Explore the cobbled streets and Georgian architecture of this historic English city.
 And discover the secrets of the literary world of Jane Austen, the Roman Baths, and its lively shops and cafés.

 Uncover the amazing history of the palace where Winston Churchill was born.
 And explore incredible state rooms, the tricky garden maze, the butterfly house, the beautiful grounds, and much more.

 This world-famous museum of art and archaeology in the heart of Oxford University unveils a world of incredible historical artefacts, Egyptian mummies, Picasso, Da Vinci, Michelangelo, and much more.